imchocomint/lvimg/README.md

 - VSCode or VSCodium

 ## Building
 Building is GUI-based and pretty straightfoward.
-Simply clone the repository to C:\Users\<your username>\.local\bin, open the `lvimg.ps1` file in VSCode/VSCodium.
+Simply clone the repository to `C:\Users\<your username>\.local\bin`, open the `lvimg.ps1` file in VSCode/VSCodium.
 Click on "Package Script as EXE" on the toolbar and wait.

 # Credits
 [here](https://github.com/LunarVim/LunarVim/issues/1553#issuecomment-1342378723)